Maximum lilkelihood estimation in the $\beta$-model: Existence of the MLE: Finite sample bounds

-and, for all pairs $(S,T) \in \mathcal{P}$,
+and, for all pairs $(S,T) \in\mathcal{P}$,

-For the case $N_n = 1$, Corollary \ref{cor:us} should be compared with Theorem 3.1 in \cite{CDS:10}, which also provides sufficient conditions for the existence of the MLE with probability no smaller than $1 - \frac{1}{n^{2c -1}}$ (for all $n$ large enough), but appear to be stronger than ours.
-In detail, their conditions require that, for some constant $c_1$, $c_2$ and $c_3$ in $(0,1)$, $c_1 (n-1) < d_i < c_2 (n-1)$ for all $i$ and
+For the case $N = 1$, we can compare Corollary~\ref{corus} with Theorem 3.1 in \citet{CDS10}, which also provides sufficient conditions for the existence of the MLE with probability no smaller than $1 - \frac{1}{n^{2c -1}}$ (for all $n$ large enough).
+Their result appears to be stronger than ours, but that is actually not the case as we now explain.
+In fact, their conditions require that, for some constant $c_1$, $c_2$ and $c_3$ in $(0,1)$, $c_1 (n-1) < d_i < c_2 (n-1)$ for all $i$ and